Bloodlines (The Vampire Diaries)

-"Bloodlines" is the eleventh episode of the first season of The CW television series The Vampire Diaries, and the eleventh episode of the series overall.
-It originally aired on January 21, 2010.
-The episode's story was written by Sean Reycraft and the teleplay by Kevin Williamson and Julie Plec.
-It was directed by David Barrett.
+"Bloodlines" is the eleventh episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on January 21, 2010.
+The episode's teleplay was by written by series developers Kevin Williamson and Julie Plec based on a story by producer Sean Reycraft, while David Barrett served as director.

 Plot

 Elena (Nina Dobrev) is trapped in her car while a mysterious figure approaches.
 She screams and suddenly the stranger runs away as Damon (Ian Somerhalder) appears and gets her free.
 Damon asks her if she is fine.
 Elena says: "I look like her" and faints.
 Damon picks her up and goes to his car.

 Alaric (Matt Davis) stares at a picture of his wife Isobel (Mia Kirshner) as he remembers moments he lived with her.
 He knows that there is evil in Mystic Falls and that he was right to come here.
 He later meets Jeremy (Steven R. McQueen) at the school's parking lot.
 Jeremy informs him that he found a journal from the 1800s, something that he seems to be interested in.

 Elena wakes up in Damon's car wandering what happened and where they are.
 Damon takes her with him to Georgia and despite Elena's demands to take her back to Mystic Falls he declines and pulls over.
 Elena's phone rings, Damon answers it and it is Stefan (Paul Wesley) who worries about her especially since she does not have her vervain necklace anymore.
 Elena does not want to talk to him and Damon hangs up on him.
 He promises Elena he will not compel her and she agrees to continue traveling with him.

 Stefan finds Bonnie (Kat Graham) and asks her to help him find Elena.
 He gives her Elena's necklace to make a spell but when she tries nothing happens.
 She leaves and goes to her grandmother (Jasmine Guy) to ask her why she does not have her powers anymore.
 Her grandmother tells her that she has to face what scared her, so Bonnie leaves and goes to the Fell's Church where Emily destroyed the crystal.

 Damon and Elena arrive at a bar where Damon is old friends with the owner, Bree (Gina Torres).
 Bree is a witch and Damon came to ask her help so he can bring Katherine back.
 They all have fun and drink and at one moment Elena goes outside to call Jenna (Sara Canning) and inform her that she is fine and that she slept at Bonnie's.
 Inside the bar, Damon finally tells Bree what he wants and she tells him that he needs the crystal to open the tomb.
 Damon does not have the crystal and wants to know if they can use a different spell but to do that, the witch has to be blood related to Emily.